brbsix/python-batchpath/README.rst

 About
 ===================

 This module is sort of like os.walk on steroids.
-It was created to ease the use of command-line path arguments in your Python scripts.
+It was created to ease the safe use of command-line path arguments in your Python scripts.
 For instance, say the user passes in several files and directories as arguments and you want to return a sorted list of files within said directories meeting specific access, extension, and/or size criteria.
 Or perhaps the user passes in a list of files and you want to verify all of the files meet the necessary criteria before using them.

 Documentation